atridadl/loadr/README.md

 # Loadr

-A lightweight REST load testing tool with rubust support for different verbs, token auth, and stats.
+A lightweight REST load testing tool with rubust support for different verbs, token auth, and performance reports.

 Example using source: